Effective Date: August 22, 2014

 NPD 9080.1G, Review, Approval, and Imposition of User Charges, dated October 14, 2004.

-Full cost is the cost of an output produced by a responsibility segment that is the sum of (1) the costs of resources consumed by the segment that directly or indirectly contributes to the output and (2) the costs of identifiable supporting services provided by other responsibility segments within the reporting entity and by other reporting entities.
+Full cost.
+Is the sum of direct and indirect costs to any part of the Federal Government providing a good resource, or service.
+I includes the costs of an output produced by a responsibility segment that is the sum of (1) the costs of resources consumed by the segment that directly or indirectly contributes to the output and (2) the costs of identifiable supporting services provided by other responsibility segments within the reporting entity and by other reporting entities.

-Market price is the estimated amount that can be realized by disposing of an item through arm's length transactions in the marketplace; the price (usually representative) at which bona fide sales have been consummated for products of like kind, quality, and quantity in a particular market at any moment of time.
+Market price.
+Is the price for a good, resource that is based on competition in open market, and creates neither a shortage or a surplus of the good, resource or service.
+It is an estimated amount that can be realized by disposing of an item through arm's length transactions in the marketplace; the price (usually representative) at which bona fide sales have been consummated for products of like kind, quality, and quantity in a particular market at any moment of time.

 This document does not bind the public, except as authorized by law or as incorporated into a contract.
 This document is uncontrolled when printed.
 Check the NASA Online Directives Information System (NODIS) Library to verify that this is the correct version before use: https://nodis3.gsfc.nasa.gov.